ipfs/kubo/docs/examples/go-ipfs-as-a-library/README.md

 > go run main.go
 ```

-You should see as output:
+You should see the following as output:

 ```
 -- Getting an IPFS node running --